Mr. Alex St John

 On a Personal Note

-Alex is a Registered Psychotherapist with more than sixteen years of experience in the fields of addiction, trauma, and mental health.
-His background includes individual, couple, and group work with adults navigating substance use, compulsive sexual behaviour, gambling and technology related concerns, as well as mood and personality related difficulties.
-He holds a Master’s degree in Counselling Psychology and is a Certified Sexual Addiction Therapist Supervisor, which reflects his training in working with complex addictive patterns and their impact on partners and relationships.
+Alex is a Registered Psychotherapist with more than sixteen years of experience in addiction, trauma, and mental health.
+He holds a Master’s degree in Counselling Psychology and is a Certified Sexual Addiction Therapist Supervisor, reflecting advanced training in working with complex addictive patterns and their impact on individuals and relationships.

-Alongside his clinical work, he is engaged in further graduate training in psychology, which supports his interest in assessment, integrated treatment planning, and evidence informed care.
-Across roles and settings, a consistent thread has been helping people make sense of experiences that may feel stigmatized, frightening, or hard to talk about, while maintaining a firm focus on safety, accountability, and long-term change.
+Alongside his clinical work as a psychotherapist, he is engaged in further psychology training under the supervision of Dr. Ainslie Heasman and Dr. J. Christine Rose, registered clinical and forensic psychologists.
+His growing focus includes psychological assessment, treatment planning, diagnostic reasoning, and personality functioning, particularly in cases marked by complexity, longstanding interpersonal patterns, and forensic involvement.
+A consistent thread throughout his work has been helping people make sense of experiences that may feel stigmatized, confusing, or difficult to speak about, while maintaining a strong focus on accountability, psychological insight, and meaningful change.